mohamad-aljeiawi/cping/README.md

 # cping-app

-A cross-platform Android application integrated with a Telegram bot for OTP-based authentication, powered by Supabase for database and file storage.
+A basic Android app with native C++ implementation support on rooted devices, integrated with Telegram bot for OTP-based authentication, and features Supabase-powered database/file storage and presenter management for viewing and running cheating game files.

 ---
 <div align="center">